DFrolova/PatchCore3D/README.md

 # Feature-Based Pipeline for Improving Unsupervised Anomaly Segmentation on Medical Images

-This repository contains the implementation for the paper 'Feature-Based Pipeline for Improving Unsupervised Anomaly Segmentation on Medical Images', which was accepted to the MICCAI 2023 UNSURE workshop.
+This repository contains the official implementation for the paper [Feature-Based Pipeline for Improving Unsupervised Anomaly Segmentation on Medical Images] (https://link.springer.com/chapter/10.1007/978-3-031-44336-7_12), which was accepted to the MICCAI 2023 UNSURE workshop.

 The main results of the paper:
 ![results](images/table_results.png)